UniHD-CEG/sonar/README.md

 For more information, please refer to the VampirTrace documentation.

 # License
 Copyright (c) 2016, Computer Engineering Group at Ruprecht-Karls University of Heidelberg, Germany.
 All rights reserved.
-Copyright (c) 2016, School of Computer Science at Georgia Institute of Technology, USA.
-All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: